Investment policy statement software for creating an IPS.

 Your Investment Policy Statement

-The Investment Policy Statement is the linkage between you, the investment manager, and your portfolio(s).
+This Investment Policy Statement is the linkage between you, the investment manager, and your portfolio(s).

 The IPS is the foundation of managing your investments, and serves as a structured decision-making process for us to make most all of your investment decisions.
 This helps to balance return seeking and risk taking; increasing the probability of success in achieving your long-term investment goals.